 Also known as exhibition or trade show.

 Also known as exhibition or trade show.
 Expo is the short form.

 A trade show exhibit system constructed with aluminum posts as the main structure.
 Extrusion systems are often infilled with large-format, fabric trade show display graphics.

-An exhibit booth comprised mainly of stretch or tension fabric and a lightweight aluminum structure.
+Exhibit booths comprised mainly of stretch or tension fabric and a lightweight aluminum structure.
 Can be printed with large-format exhibit graphics.

 Trade show graphics printed on stretch or tension fabric.
 Can be translucent or opaque.
 Green or eco friendly display graphics use water-based inks and fabric made from recycled plastic bottles.
 Fabric graphics also pair well with a truss trade show display or hanging tradeshow signs.

 Fabric displays which use a pop up trade show booth frame covered with fabric booth graphics, often attached to the frame for very easy set-up.